localstack/docs/content/en/user-guide/aws/cloudfront/index.md

 This guide is intended for users who wish to get more acquainted with CloudFront over LocalStack.
 It assumes you have basic knowledge of the AWS CLI (and our [`awslocal`](https://github.com/localstack/awscli-local) wrapper script).

 Start your LocalStack container using your preferred method.
-We will demonstrate how you can create an S3 bucket, puts a text file named `hello.txt` to the bucket, and then creates a CloudFront distribution which makes the file accessible via a `https://abc123.cloudfront.net/hello.txt` proxy URL (where `abc123` is a placeholder for the real distribution ID).
+We will demonstrate how you can create an S3 bucket, put a text file named `hello.txt` to the bucket, and then create a CloudFront distribution which makes the file accessible via a `https://abc123.cloudfront.net/hello.txt` proxy URL (where `abc123` is a placeholder for the real distribution ID).

 To get started, create an S3 bucket using the `mb` command: